chad388/pbassembly-deployments/README.md

 **7. Launch pb-assembly fc_run.py step:**
 Use the terminal that you setup in the preceeding step.
-Launch the job from the assembly directory
+Launch the job from the assembly directory.

 ```
 $ cd Gambian_HG02886_CCS_HiFi_PB_Assembly_Falcon_Unzip/